ncatlab/nlab-content/pages/898.md

 Just as all finite [[colimit|colimits]] can be constructed from initial objects, binary coproducts, and coequalizers, so a cocone on any finite diagram can be constructed from these three.

-In constructive mathematics, the elementary rephrasing is equivalent to every [[Bishop-finite]] diagram admitting a cocone.
+In constructive mathematics, the elementary rephrasing above is equivalent to every [[Bishop-finite]] diagram admitting a cocone.

 ### Higher filteredness